codeforcauseorg/click-short/README.md

 URL shortner || Simplified click redirection and tracking

 # Development Setup:
+- Add firebase-credentials.json from firebase console for auth.
 - If you have already mongodb installed on your system, run it.
 - Run mongodb inside docker:
   - cd docker/mongodb